frankalcantara/frankalcantara.github.io/_posts/2024-06-27-programação-dinâmica.md

 ## Your First Dynamic Programming Problem

-Dynamic programming concepts became popular in the early 21st century thanks to job interviews for large companies.
+Dynamic Programming concepts became popular in the early 21st century thanks to job interviews for large companies.
 Until then, only high-performance and competitive programmers were concerned with these techniques.
 Today, among others, we have [LeetCode](https://leetcode.com/) with hundreds, perhaps thousands of problems to solve.
 I strongly recommend trying to solve some of them.
 Here, I will only solve problems whose solutions are already available on other sites.
 You might even come across some from LeetCode problem, but that will be by accident.
 The only utility of LeetCode, for me, for you, and for them, is that the problems are not easy to find or solve.
 Let's start with a problem that is now a classic on the internet and, according to legend, was part of a Google interview.

 ### The "Two-Sum" problem